galaxyproject/galaxy-cloudman-playbook/README.md

-Above command will launch a builder an instance, configure it for use by Galaxy and [CloudMan][cloudman], build the galaxy file system (`galaxyFS`; see below), upload an archive of the file system to an S3 bucket, build an AMI, and clean everything up.
+Above command will launch a builder an instance, configure it for use by Galaxy and [CloudMan][cloudman], build the galaxy file system (`galaxyFS`; see below), upload an archive of the file system to an S3 bucket, build an machine image, and clean everything up.
 Having said that, this process assumes all the Galaxy tools and data (assuming those are being installed; see *galaxyFS* notes below) get installed properly and require no manual intervention.
-If that is not the case, see below for installing components individually.
+If that is not the case or you would like to have more insight into the process, see below for building components individually.
 *At the end of the run, to be able to launch instances of the system, it is necessary to update the launch information.
 See 'Tying it all together section' below.*

 #### Required configuration
-All the following configuration options are stored in `group_vars/all` and they need to be updated before using this playbook:
+The playbook configuration options are stored in `group_vars/all` and they need to be updated before using this playbook.
+Additional cloud configuration options are stored in `image.json` and `galaxy_on_the_cloud.json`.
+The following options must be set before running the playbook:

  - Create an S3 bucket where the galaxyFS will be uploaded and provide the bucket name for `galaxy_archive_bucket` variable;
- - Export the following local environment variables (or explicitly provide the values in the config file):
+ - Export the following local environment variables:
    - `AWS_ACCESS_KEY`: your Amazon Web Services access key
    - `AWS_SECRET_KEY`: your Amazon Web Services secret key
    - `CM_VNC_PWD`: a throwaway password used for a bridge between VNC and noVNC
    - `CM_GALAXY_FTP_PWD`: a password Galaxy will use to auth to PostgreSQL DB for FTP
    - `CM_GALAXY_ADMIN_PWD`: a Galaxy admin account password for a user that will be created to install any Galaxy tools during the build process
  - For building components on an OpenStack cloud, it is also necessary to define the following environment varaibles (additional config options can also be defined;
   see [Packer documentation for OpenStack][pos] for more): `OS_PASSWORD`, `OS_USERNAME`, `OS_TENANT_NAME`, `OS_AUTH_URL`.

 #### Optional configration options ####
 Majority of the configuration options are stored in `group_vars/all` and they represent